joaquintides/fxa_unordered/README.md

 * `shift_mod_hash<N>`: the long value is the original hash right-shifted `N` positions; the short value is the original hash modulo 127.
-* `shift_hash<N>`: the long value is the original hash right-shifted `N` positions; the short value corresponds to the 7 rightmost bits of the original value.
+* `shift_hash<N>`: the long value is the original hash right-shifted `N` positions; the short value uses the `N` rightmost bits of the original value (which can be further adjusted/transformed by the `GroupAllocationPolicy` selected).

 **`GroupAllocationPolicy`**
 * `regular_allocation`: N-groups are probed quadratically.